TL;DR: Use this repository to remap the CapsLock key and move your hands around the keyboard more effectively.

 caps lock + [and

 caps lock + ].
-It makes sense for me even on a “multimedia” keyboard, as they all have somewhat unique layout, and I don’t want to learn it (nor grab the mouse) just to change the volume.
+It makes sense for me even on a “multimedia” keyboard, as they all have somewhat unique layout, which I don’t want to get used to just to change the volume.

 I also tried adding a few other CapsLock-based hotkeys to my routine, but they didn’t stick.
 I guess it’s important to keep the layout simpler, as it already takes quite some time to get used to.